-This demographic information isn’t just useful for search engine optimization (SEO) and paid campaigns but can also be used to improve your email marketing campaigns and social media content.
+This demographic information isn’t just useful for search engine optimization (SEO) and paid campaigns.
+It can also be used to improve your email marketing campaigns and social media content.

 Equally impressive ROI

-Although each PPC is different, research has shown that generally, companies will have an average ROI of $2 for every $1 spent on ads.
+Although all PPC strategies are different, research has shown that generally, companies will have an average ROI of $2 for every $1 spent on ads.